 The iPhone is a fantastic tool for accessing the internet on the move.
 It makes it all-to-easy to browse websites, check email, and even stream video on the move.

-And almost everything you do these days on an iPhone uses some amount of Internet data.
+And almost everything you do these days on an iPhone uses some amount of internet data.
 Most apps are web connected these days, from Apple Maps getting its data online, through to iWork apps syncing with iCloud.
-If you’re not careful you can quickly and easily go through your data allowance
+If you’re not careful you can quickly and easily go through your data allowance.

 This guide to mobile data usage will help you keep track of your mobile internet usage.

-Manage iPhone Mobile Data Usage
+Access your iPhone's Mobile Data Usage

-The Mobile Data Usage part of Settings can be used to check how your doing for Mobile data.
+The Mobile Data Usage part of Settings can be used to check how your doing for mobile data.
 If you want to get a feel for how much data you're using click on Settings > Mobile > Mobile Data Usage.

 Scroll down and look for Mobile Data Usage.
 There are two parts you need to check here: